distributedlife/ensemble-website/source/views/docs/api/ensemblejs/latest/InitialiseState.md

 # InitialiseState `dep` `1` `{}`

-The initialise state plugin will get all [`StateSeed`](StateSeed) modules and will execute each one passing their return values into the [`StateMutator`](StateMutator).
+The initialise state plugin will get all [`StateSeed`](StateSeed.html) modules and will execute each one passing their return values into the StateMutator.
 This will prepare the game state for play.
 This will happen once per game.

 ## To Write your own.
 This work is already done so you don't need to do anything.
 If you wanted to write your own then you need to adhere to this interface.